qlemaire22/speech-music-detection/README.md

 - The folder containing all the audio files and their corresponding label text files.
 - The folder containing the repartition of the data between each set (train, validation or test) for each type of label (speech, music, noise or mixed).
 The files contain the name of the corresponding audio with no extension and the possible files are `mixed_train, mixed_val, mixed_test, music_train, music_val, speech_train, speech_val` or `noise_train`.

-Then, add the name of the two folders in `datasets.json` and run the file `prepare_dataset/prepare_audio.py` to do the pre-processing pre-training of the audio.
+Then, add the name of the two folders in `datasets.json` and run the file `prepare_dataset/prepare_audio.py` to do the processing pre-training of the audio.

 ### Pre-processing

 Prior to the learning phase, each audio file is resampled to a 22.05kHz mono audio of maximum 1mn30 (the files are split).
 Then a Short-Time Fourier Transform (STFT) with a Hann window, a frame length of 1024 and Hop size of 512 is applied and only the magnitude of the power spectrogram is kept.
 Those matrices are then stored for the learning phase.
+Those steps are done in the file `prepare_dataset/prepare_audio.py`.

-During the learning phase, the spectrograms are loaded, then deformed by the data augmentation and a mel filterbank with 100 coefficients between 27.5 and 8000 Hz is applied.
+During the learning phase, the spectrograms are loaded, then deformed by the data augmentation and a Mel Filterbank with 80 coefficients between 27.5 and 8000 Hz is applied.
 Those coefficients are then put on a log scale, normalized over the training set and inputted into the network.
+Those steps are implemented in `train.py` and could be changed to test new configurations.

 ### Data Augmentation

 Different transformations are applied to each training sample to do some data augmentation.
-For speed purposes, the data augmentation is not applied to the audio signal but on the magnitude of the power spectrogram.
+To reduce the computation during the training, the data augmentation is not applied to the audio signal but on the magnitude of the power spectrogram.
 The implemented transformations are:

 - Time stretching
 - Pitch shifting